GS2-SerialKey

 Serial code feature

-However, some platformers do not allow this feature, so please check the platformer’s policy before using it.
+However, some platformers do not allow the implementation of this feature, so please check the platformer’s guidelines before adoption.

 There are two types of serial codes:

-• Serial Key: A code that cannot be used again once it has been redeemed.
+• Serial Key: A code that cannot be reused once redeemed

-• Campaign Code: A code that can be shared and used by multiple users.
+• Campaign Code: A code that can be shared and redeemed by multiple players

 Serial Key

-A code that cannot be reused once it has been used.
+A code that cannot be used again once it has been redeemed.

 Serial keys are issued in a format such as “RPCLP-FP7N-NCDMJ-FLVA-IRI4” and the data length cannot be changed.
-Information about the campaign type is also included in the serial key.
-When using a serial key, simply specify the namespace.
+Information about the campaign is also included in the serial key, so when using a serial key you only need to specify the namespace.

 Campaign

-Both serial codes and campaign codes are part of a campaign.
+Both serial keys and campaign codes belong to a campaign.

 Transaction Actions